DualToken: Towards Unifying Visual Understanding and Generation with Dual Visual Vocabularies: Introduction

-To decouple the two conflicting objectives effectively, we propose using two sets of visual vocabularies---High-Level (Semantic) and Low-Level (Perceptual)---to tokenize semantic and texture features separately.
-Specifically, similar to the hierarchical structure of the human vision system \cite{groen2017contributions}, the shallow-layer features of a ViT focus on perceptual-level texture information, while high-level semantic representations emerge in the deeper layers \cite{chen2023building}.
-We argue that this inherent property of ViT should be fully leveraged: using shallow-layer features for reconstruction and deep-layer features for semantic learning, thereby obtaining the texture and semantic codebook simultaneously.
+To disentangle the two conflicting objectives, we propose \emph{interpreting visual appearance and visual semantics---required for visual generation and understanding---as distinct visual vocabularies}: a pixel codebook that captures low-level appearance features for generation, and a semantic codebook that encodes high-level semantic features essential for understanding.
+Specifically, inspired by the hierarchical structure of the human visual system \citep{groen2017contributions}, we partition the Vision Transformer (ViT)~\citep{dosovitskiy2020ViT} into shallow, middle, and deep stages based on the cosine similarity \citep{chen2025rethinking} across layers and observe that shallow layers of a ViT predominantly capture low-level perceptual information—such as texture and color—making them suitable for reconstruction tasks, whereas high-level semantic representations emerge in the deeper layers \citep{chen2023building,chen2025rethinking}.
+To fully exploit this inherent property of ViT, we utilize shallow-layer features for reconstruction and deep-layer features for semantic learning, thereby enabling the simultaneous derivation of both a pixel codebook and a semantic codebook within a unified tokenizer.

-Surprisingly, this hierarchical decoupling not only resolves the conflict between the two objectives but also enables the semantic learning objective to enhance low-level reconstruction.
-Moreover, training the shallow-layer reconstruction task does not compromise the model’s original semantic capabilities, even without additional contrastive learning stages \cite{radford2021clip,wu2024vilau}.
-Building upon this, we further demonstrate how a multimodal large language model (MLLM) can effectively utilize the dual visual vocabularies to achieve unified vision understanding and generation.
+This hierarchical decoupling effectively resolves the conflict between the two objectives.
+As a result, our DualToken achieves the best semantic performance among established unified tokenizers~\citep{wu2025vilau,zhao2025qlip,qu2024tokenflow,unitok} while also attaining state-of-the-art performance in reconstruction.
+Building upon this, we further demonstrate how a MLLM can effectively utilize the dual visual vocabularies to achieve unified vision understanding and generation.

+Our analysis reveals three key findings: i) \textbf{Dual visual vocabularies resolve conflicts}: Decoupling visual appearance and visual semantics with separate visual vocabularies mitigates the conflict between reconstruction and semantic objectives.
+Our tokenizer achieves state-of-the-art performance in both sides, using only 10\% of the pretraining data required by VILA-U; ii) \textbf{DualToken is better than combining dual encoders}: We observe that DualToken, as a unified architecture, outperforms the direct combination of two heterogeneous visual encoders, demonstrating both simplicity and effectiveness; iii) \textbf{Dual-token promote each other}: On one hand, visual appearance tokens (pixel tokens) are not only used for generation but also contribute fine-grained low-level features that enhance visual understanding.
+On the other hand, visual semantic tokens---beyond their role in understanding tasks---act as positive supervision during autoregressive generation, leading to more semantically aligned image outputs compared to generating pixel tokens alone.